 Don’t Smuggle Your Mass

-Aside from not being unable to claim your “pfand” or deposit for your glass, it will also not be a nice thing to do for the locals and in front of your new friends.
+Aside from not being unable to claim your “pfand” or deposit for your glass.
+It will also not be a nice thing to do for the locals.
+In front of your new friends.
 Such a big glass is also tough to hide, especially when you’re drunk and you’re being checked by sober security guards.
 If you want to leave Munich happy, don’t even think of smuggling your mass.

 Someone to Guide You